 Google Chrome shows our admin view taking 326ms to load.
 If we try to search “bum”, we land on “Brazil/Acre”.

 What can we do to make this better?
-A couple small changes to admin.py…
+A couple of small changes to admin.py…

 from django.contrib import admin from . import models @admin.register(models.Timezone) class TimezoneAdmin(admin.ModelAdmin): search_fields = ['name'] @admin.register(models.TestModel) class TestModelAdmin(admin.ModelAdmin): autocomplete_fields = ['tz_1', 'tz_2']